maurogioberti/maurogioberti.github.io/README.md

 ### Key Features
 - **Portfolio**: Highlighting my skills, work history, and key achievements.
 - **Blog**: Sharing insights and lessons learned from my experience in technology and consulting.
+- **Talks**: Showcasing presentations and speaking engagements.
+- **Resume**: Comprehensive timeline and professional recommendations.
-- **Professional Services**: A dedicated section for showcasing the services I offer.
+- **Services**: A dedicated section for showcasing the professional services I offer.

 ---